alexmj212/alexmj212.github.io/blog/content/blog/understanding-how-wordle-works.md

 Part of what makes the sharing interesting is that it [tells a story](https://www.theverge.com/tldr/22881995/wordle-emoji-results-auto-generated-tell-a-story) about your struggle with guessing the word.
 Your emoji grid is personal to your path to solving the puzzle.
 In addition, sharing your emoji grid doesn't spoil the daily puzzle for others.

 Sharing the puzzle results is not the entirety of why it took off.
 Because every user gets the same puzzle, users are able to compare their results to others in a competitive manner.
 Further, only one puzzle can be played per day.
-These means everyone is sharing the same experience and creates a scarcity and value in the specific puzzle for that day.
+This means everyone is sharing the same experience and creates a scarcity and value in the specific puzzle for that day.
 If users could infinitely try puzzles, the value in that specific result decreases and makes the sharing of the results less appealing to others.

 All these effects combined allowed this game to take off.